Casandro/time-marker/README.md

 The format is not yet defined, however it'll likely use either FSK or DTMF for the data.
 There will be a sync mark at the beginning of the second, since this is when the timing error is lowest.
 It will be something with good correlation properties.

+A DTMF tone typically is recommended to be at least 50 ms long with a pause of 20 ms between two digits.
+This means that in a second we could have 14 digits.
+Leaving some room for the second marker and silence at the end, we could, for exmample, have 10 digits per second.
+One marker, 8 data digits and one parity or stop digit.
+The advantage is that DTMF has discrete tones so we can easily have a gap at the end of the signal.

+With FSK, we could, for example, have V.21 modulated bits.
+We'd probably have something like 256 data bits when we subtract run-in periods and the like.
+We probably need to re-sync it as part of the second mark.

 ## Software
 No software is written so far, however it would probably work like this: